Zweihänder

 Zweihänder swords developed from the longswords of the Late Middle Ages and became the hallmark weapon of the German Landsknechte from the time of Maximilian I (d.
 1519) and during the Italian Wars of 1494–1559.
 The Goliath Fechtbuch (1510) shows an intermediate form between longsword and Zweihänder.

-These swords represent the final stage in the trend of increasing size that started in the 14th century.
-In its developed form, the Zweihänder acquired the characteristics of a polearm rather than a sword due to their large size and weight and therefore increased range and striking power.
-Consequently, it was not carried in a sheath but across the shoulder like a halberd.
+This represented the final stage in the trend of making very large swords, which started in the 14th century, and ended in the 16th century.
+In its developed form, the Zweihänder acquired the handling characteristics of a polearm rather than a sword due to its increased size and weight, therefore adding to its striking power and longer reach.
+Consequently, it was not carried in a sheath, but across the shoulder like a pike or halberd.